tushara04/YSP2025_TDCS/README.md

 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/tushara04/YSP_Day1/refs/heads/main/windows/script.bat" -OutFile "script.bat"; Start-Process "script.bat"
 ```
 2. **Open PowerShell**: click on the Windows key on your keyboard and type "powershell".
 Press the "Enter" key on your keyboard.
-3. **Paste the copied code**: in the window the opens, press Ctrl+V (first press the left "Ctrl" key and then press the "V" key while holding the Ctrl key) on your keyboard.
+3. **Paste the copied code**: in the window that opens, press Ctrl+V (first press the left "Ctrl" key and then press the "V" key while holding the Ctrl key) on your keyboard.
 Then press the "Enter" key.

+Add instructions here for what should be happening after.

 ### macOS
 hello